holepunchto/hypercore/README.md

   live: false, // keep replicating after all remote data has been downloaded?
   ack: false, // set to true to get explicit acknowledgement when a peer has written a block
   download: true, // download data from peers?
-  encrypted: true // encrypt the data sent using the hypercore key pair }
+  encrypted: true, // encrypt the data sent using the hypercore key pair
+  keyPair: { publicKey, secretKey } // use this keypair for Noise authentication }
 ```